HWeber-tech/emp_proving_ground_v1/docs/performance/trading_throughput_monitoring.md

 defined but no process metrics are available, the helper marks the resource status as `"no_data"` so missing baselines surface in smoke tests.

+For evidence packs or runbook snippets, call `TradingManager.generate_performance_health_report()` which renders the same assessment as a Markdown report.
+The renderer mirrors the structure of the execution performance summary, surfacing throughput bounds, backlog posture, resource utilisation, and throttle context in a reviewer-friendly format.

 ### Backlog posture

 Event ingest lag also drives a dedicated `backlog` snapshot populated by the new